 - Oculosympathetic Palsy

-ptosis (drooping of the upper eyelid), anhidrosis (absence of sweating of the face), and enophthalmos (sinking of the eyeball into the eye socket).
+ptosis (drooping of the upper eyelid), and anhidrosis (absence of sweating of the face).
 It is caused by injury to the sympathetic nerves of the face.
 In rare cases, Horner's syndrome is congenital (present from birth) and associated with a lack of pigmentation of the iris (colored part of the eye).Horner's syndrome consists of miosis (constriction of the pupil),

 - Rolf Salvesen.
 Horner Syndrome.
 NORD Guide to Rare Disorders.
 Philadelphia, PA: Lippincott Williams & Wilkins; 2003;

 - Genetics Home Reference contains information on Horner's syndrome.
 This website is maintained by the National Library of Medicine.

 - MayoClinic.com offers additional information about Horner syndrome.
 Click on the above link to access this information.

 - MedlinePlus was designed by the National Library of Medicine to help you research your health questions, and it provides more information about this topic.

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.

 - Medscape Reference provides information on this topic.
 You may need to register to view the medical textbook, but registration is free.

 - Online Mendelian Inheritance in Man (OMIM) is a catalog of human genes and genetic disorders.
 Each entry has a summary of related medical articles.
 It is meant for health care professionals and researchers.
 OMIM is maintained by Johns Hopkins University School of Medicine.